Anita Brenner: Early life

-Anita Brenner was born 13 August 1905 in Aguascalientes, Mexico to Isador and Paula Brenner.
+Anita Brenner was born 13 August 1905 in Aguascalientes, Mexico, to Isador and Paula Brenner.
 Her birth name was registered as Hanna.
 Her parents were Jewish emigrants to Mexico from Latvia, and her father moved his family back and forth from Mexico to Texas during the Mexican Revolution.

-In 1916 when Brenner was 11, the family settled in San Antonio, Texas, but Brenner's nanny influenced her enduring passion for Mexico.
-She briefly attended Our Lady of the Lake University and then took an English course with J. Frank Dobie at the University of Texas at Austin.
+In 1916, when Brenner was 11, " to escape the 1910 Mexican Revolution", the family settled in San Antonio, Texas, but Brenner's nanny influenced her enduring passion for Mexico.
+She graduated from Main Avenue High School, briefly attended Our Lady of the Lake University and then took an English course with J. Frank Dobie at the University of Texas at Austin and worked at The Daily Texan.
 After two semesters she was able to persuade her father to let her return to Mexico, since she felt excluded by her university peers because of their antisemitism.
 After her father had secured promises from Joseph Weinberger, of B'nai B'rith, a Jewish service organization, and his wife Frances Toor that they would look after her, Isador agreed to let Anita go.

-She moved to Mexico around the age of 18 and settled in Mexico City.
+Brenner moved to Mexico around the age of 18 and settled in Mexico City.
 Frances Toor introduced Brenner to the community of international artists, refugees, and intellectuals then residing in the capital.
 Brenner became an important member of this cosmopolitan circle and was an important link among them.
 She was also an important voice for bringing the Mexican artistic florescence to the attention of readers in the U.S., effectively representing it north of the Mexican border.
 For the first time in her life, Brenner felt accepted and began to explore her Jewish roots.
 She worked for a brief period at B'nai B'rith, meeting recent Jewish immigrants at the port of Veracruz and helping them with their paperwork and resettlement.
 Brenner quickly became part of the leftist bohemian group and as a journalist was a key voice in the indigenismo movement.

-Carleton Beals and Ernest Gruening were influential U.S. journalists who Brenner met in this early period of her career.
+Carleton Beals and Ernest Gruening were influential U.S. journalists whom Brenner met in this early period of her career.
 Beals helped her launch her publishing career.
 She was Gruening's research assistant for his book, Mexico and Its Heritage, which he spent five years developing in Mexico before it was published in 1928.
 In 1924, her first published article was "The Jew in Mexico," published by The Nation, which Gruening had edited from 1920-1923.